What Is the Average Pay-Rate for Underwater Welders?

 Some schools offer marine technology training programs that prepare graduates for certification from professional associations, such as the Association of Diving Contractors International (ADCI).
 The AWS maintains a list of schools that offer this specialized training.
 In addition to instruction in working with underwater equipment, these training programs also teach you how to weld.
 Once you master the basic skills, you can become certified by the AWS, which is also required for employment.

-After obtaining the necessary certifications, underwater divers may enter the field through a 2-year apprenticeship program.
 You may also want to cultivate complimentary skills.
 Some underwater welders need photography skills to give their non-diving counterparts visuals of the work.
 Drafting and rigging skills are also desirable.